-American academic and political activist Lawrence Lessig argues that digital technologies allow all of us to change from passive consumers of culture to the its creators.
-Producing books, newspapers and movies in the 20th century required a lot investment into manufacturing and distribution, which made most of the population unable to take part in a wider culture, beyond a local newspaper or drama group.
+American academic and political activist Lawrence Lessig argues that digital technologies allow all of us to change from passive consumers of culture to its creators.
+Producing books, newspapers, and movies in the 20th century required a lot of investment into manufacturing and distribution, which made most of the population unable to take part in wider culture, beyond a local newspaper or drama group.

-The Internet and cheap electronic devices have changed this.
+The internet and cheap electronic devices have changed this.
 You can shoot a small video about how to make a tie knot – thanks to whoever did it, I helped my son with his first proper school tie.
-You can write an article and send it to BiteSizeBio via e-mail without buying the paper, typing it on a typewriter and going to the post office to send it off.
+You can write an article and send it to BiteSizeBio via e-mail without buying the paper, typing it on a typewriter, or going to the post office to send it off.

 The DNA Sculpture – all rights reserved

-Instead I have used a different picture from Flickr, published under a free license, which permits changes and commercial use on condition that the author acknowledged – CC BY-SA 3.0.
-Both of the of the photographers did not get paid, but the author of the first, copyrighted picture got under a ten viewings of his picture, the second – at least several hundreds and free publicity, which may lead to a payment.
+Instead, I have used a different picture from Flickr, published under a free license, which permits changes and commercial use on condition that the author acknowledged – CC BY-SA 3.0.
+Neither of the photographers got paid, but the author of the first, copyrighted picture got under 10 viewings of his picture, the second – at least several hundred and free publicity, which may lead to a payment.

-The question of license is not just about your holiday snaps.
-If you publish your scientific article in the most traditional paper journals, you surrender your copyright to the publishing house, allowing it to charge $30 per copy of your work, while the open access journals leave the copyright with you.
-Again, you are not getting paid for your work in both cases, but in case of open access other people can read it for free (although you as the author bear the costs of the publication).
+The question of licenses is not just about your holiday snaps.
+If you publish your scientific article in most traditional paper journals, you surrender your copyright to the publishing house, allowing it to charge $30 per copy of your work, while the open access journals leave the copyright with you.
+Again, you are not getting paid for your work in either case, but in the case of open access, other people can read it for free (although you as the author bear the costs of the publication).

-CCL are not the only type of free licences, but I doubt that even lawyers can recite all of them by heart.
+CCLs are not the only type of free licenses, but I doubt that even lawyers can recite all of them by heart.
 Scrolling down this Creative Commons Licenses page until “The Licences” part will give you a good understanding of your options.

-Next time you publish your content please use a free licence – and the world will become a better, more open, more creative place because of you.
+Next time you publish your content please use a free license – and the world will become a better, more open, more creative place because of you.